palasthotel/grid/README.md

 ## Requirements

-* you need to provide db_query() which replaces {...} with PREFIX... and executes the statement
+* You need to provide db_query() which replaces {...} with PREFIX... and executes the statement

 ## Supported Browsers

 * Chrome
 * Firefox 4.0+
 * Safari
 * IE9+

 ## Usage

-* whatever you want to do, require grid.php and instantiate a new grid_library object.
+* Whatever you want to do, require grid.php and instantiate a new grid_library object.
-* the grid_library object will provide you with everything you need to.
+* The grid_library object will provide you with everything you need to.

 ## grid_library